outdoorbits/little-backup-box/README.md

 ## Usage

-The exact steps depend on the backup mode.
+The exact steps depend on the operational mode.

-### Card backup mode
+### sync all data from one USB drive to another

 1. Boot the Raspberry Pi
 2. Plug in a backup storage device